ramgrg/SmartFarming/README.md

 	* Device ID must be unique
 	* Negative value is only allowed to temprature sensors
 ### Custome DataTypes
-We have created custom data types using regular expression for the following:
 	$ Email
 	$ IP Address
 	$ Phone number